Reasons people buy homes and reasons people rent, including the bad ones

 Have a place to raise a family

 The primary reasons to buy a home are emotional, not financial.
 At the top of the list is the desire to provide a safe and comfortable home to raise a family.
 It’s a primal urge.
 Although it shouldn’t make a difference, there is an emotional quality to home ownership that is not replicated by renting.
-Satisfying one’s emotional needs is an instinctive drive, and this compels many people to buy houses.
+You can Get More Info on how to apply for a loan and we will guide you through all the loan options available since satisfying one’s emotional needs is an instinctive drive, and this compels many people to buy houses since it’s needed.
 Unfortunately, some people turn this emotional satisfaction from home ownership into a reason to feel superior to their renting brethren, a group they perceive as being less involved with family, neighborhood and community.

 Be a part of a neighborhood and community